-call CADS on the professionals only

-phone line.
-This number can be

-found in the staffroom.
-Have a

-discussion with a Consultant Social

-Worker.
-A copy of the discussion

-with be securely emailed or posted

-to you.
-Follow the advice given by

-the Consultant social worker.

-Keep a record for your own agency's

-safeguarding recording process

-NB: The contact number for

-parents, carers and members of the

-public is

-0344 800 8020.
+Inform the parents and/or gain their consent for you to make this contact unless doing so would put call CADS on the professionals only phone line.
+This number can be found in the staffroom.
+Have a discussion with a Consultant Social Worker.
+A copy of the discussion with be securely emailed or posted to you.
+Follow the advice given by the Consultant social worker.